EthanWFaulkner/IRBForms-System/README.md

-# Alumni-Tracking-System
+# IRB Form System

-This system is used by Faulkner University to help track the success of their alumni after they graduate.
+This system is used by Faulkner University to maintain IRB forms.

 The system uses the Ruby on Rails framework.